 Email is one of the biggest drains of productive time, with the average worker spending almost a quarter of their day checking their inbox and replying to emails.
 Check out email management tools like Boomerang that can remove emails from your inbox if they don’t require immediate attention or aren’t relevant.
 You can also use Boomerang to write better emails, schedule meetings, send emails automatically at specific times, schedule recurring messages, and set non-urgent emails to “boomerang” back in your inbox at a later date.

 We’ve all been there: you’ve finally found your flow and got stuck into a task, only to have a rogue notification steal away your focus.
 Thankfully, Dewo can manage these digital distractions for you and act as a protective force field around your work.
-It uses AI to recognize when you enter a flow state and automatically triggers "Do Not Disturb" mode on chat apps like Slack once you’re there.
+It uses AI to recognize when you enter a flow states and automatically triggers "Do Not Disturb" mode on chat apps like Slack once you’re there.
 It can also automatically schedule meeting times for minimal impact on your productivity, outsourcing all meeting coordination to relieve you of time-wasting admin.

 If you find it hard to focus on one thing at a time, check out HazeOver, which literally fades out other distractions so you can focus on the task at hand.
 Whether it’s having countless tabs or windows open or getting lost in multiple monitors, help yourself focus on what’s important and stay present by allowing HazeOver to automatically highlight the one window you’re actually working on, and fade the rest into the background.